Which place is cheaper, Mashiko or Yokohama?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Yokohama is $106, while the average daily cost in Mashiko is $55.
+The average daily cost (per person) in Yokohama is $127, while the average daily cost in Mashiko is $65.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Yokohama and Mashiko in more detail.

 Looking for a hotel in Yokohama or Mashiko?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.

 Kayak helps you find the best prices for hotels, flights, and rental cars for destinations around the world.
 Compare prices for multiple destinations when planning your next trip.

 Some specific examples of transportation prices in Yokohama:

 Prices for flights to both Mashiko and Yokohama change regularly based on dates and travel demand.
 We suggest you find the best prices for your next trip on Kayak, because you can compare the cost of flights across multiple airlines for your prefered dates.